amd/xdna-driver/src/driver/doc/amdnpu.rst

 PCIe EP
 -------

-NPU is visible to the x86 as a PCIe device with multiple BARs and an MSI-X interrupt vector.
+NPU is visible to the x86 as a PCIe device with multiple BARs and some MSI-X interrupt vectors.
 NPU uses a dedicated high bandwidth SoC level fabric for reading writing into host memory.
 Each instance of ERT gets its own dedicated MSI-X interrupt.
 MERT gets a single instance of MSI-X interrupt.